 For a round trip from either Bergen or Stavanger, an interesting alternative is travelling back on Kystbussen (the coastal bus).
 With this option, we would recommend a minimum one-night stay in Bergen or Stavanger.
 The bus takes about five hours and can be booked online here.

-After arriving in Stavanger, the ship continues on to Hirtshals in Denmark.
-Trips to Denmark, can be booked at fjordline.no
+After arriving in Stavanger, the ship continues on to Hirtshals in Denmark and then to Kristiansand.
+Trips to Denmark, can be booked at fjordline.com

 Bergen - Stavanger: Every day: at 13:30 p.m.
 Attendance 60 minutes before departure.
 Check-in closes at 13:10

 Stavanger - Bergen: Every day: at 07:00

 Duration: 5 hours and 30 minutes.

 No departures on 24 and 25 December 2023 from Bergen and Stavanger.
 No departure on 26 December 2023 from Stavanger.